Biography

 In April 2019, Odette released her debut album ‘The Wildest Rose’.
 The album gained widespread positive acclaim followed by a string of live interviews, and featured notable musical contributions from Phil Beer (one-half of multi-award-winning acoustic folk band Show of Hands), and Toby Shaer (Cara Dillon, Sam Kelly & The Lost Boys).

-The result is a compelling, highly impressive debut that both soars and impresses. fRoots Magazine described it as "one of the stand-out debuts of 2019" and by the end of the same year, 'The Wildest Rose' had been chosen as one of the '10 Best Albums of 2019' by Johnny Coppin on BBC Sounds, and became one of the 'Recommended Albums Of 2019' on Blues and Roots Radio, as well as making it onto the 'Album Of The Year' list on the Readifolk Radio Show.
+The result is a compelling, highly impressive debut that both soars and impresses. fRoots Magazine described it as "one of the stand-out debuts of 2019" and by the end of the same year, 'The Wildest Rose' had been shortlisted as one of the '10 Best Albums of 2019' by Johnny Coppin on BBC Sounds, as well as becoming Album Of The Week on BBC Radio Cambridgeshire and BBC Radio Wales, and in February 2020 RNR Magazine touted Odette as one of their 'Top Picks For 2020'.

 In January 2020 Odette won Female Artist Of The Year at the FATEA Awards, following in the footsteps of previous winners Kitty Macfarlane and Cara Dillon, respectively; and in May 2020 Odette was nominated for a Rising Star Award at the 2020 Folking Awards.
 In January 2021 Odette was invited to perform at Celtic Connections as part of the legendary Danny Kyle Open Stage.